clstoulouse/motu/README.md

 * __config:__ Folder which contains the motu configuration files.
 Refers to [Configuration](#Configuration) for more details.
 * __data:__ Folder used to managed Motu data.
+  * __public__: Folders which contain files exposed to public.
+It can be from a frontal Apache HTTPd Web server, from Motu Apache Tomcat or any other access.
      * __download__: Folder used to save the products downloaded.
 This folder is sometimes elsewhere, for example in Motu v2: /datalocal/atoll/mis-gateway/deliveries/.
+A best practice is to create a symbolic link to a dedicated partition to avoid to freeze Motu when there is no space left.
+     * __inventories__: [AD]
+     * __transaction__: [AD]
+     * __static-files__: Used to store public static files.
+This folder can be served by a frontal Apache HTTPd Web server or Motu Apache Tomcat.
+In the CMEMS-CIS context, it is not used as static files are deployed on a central web server.
 * __log:__ Folder which contains all log files.
 Daily logging are suffixed by yyyy-MM-dd.
   * __errors.log:__ Motu application errors
   * __warnings.log:__ Motu application warnings